basnijholt/nijho.lt/content/post/jev-mindroom/index.md

         threshold: 0.8
 ```

-Both backends log the decision, latency, and token usage, so I can compare them on real traffic.
+Both backends log their decisions and latency, so I can compare them on real traffic.
 The code is in [`src/mindroom/judgment/`](https://github.com/mindroom-ai/mindroom/tree/main/src/mindroom/judgment), and the backends are documented under [participation judgment backends](https://docs.mindroom.chat/configuration/#participation-judgment-backends).

 ## Named after Jevons

-Only after building all this did I read [why TypeSafe named it Jev](https://typesafe.ai/blog/introducing-system-one-models-and-jev): after William Stanley Jevons, who noticed that as steam engines burned coal more efficiently, demand for coal went up instead of down.
+I only read [why TypeSafe named it Jev](https://typesafe.ai/blog/introducing-system-one-models-and-jev) after building all this: they named it after William Stanley Jevons, who noticed that as steam engines burned coal more efficiently, demand for coal went up instead of down.
 Today that is called the [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox).
 That was literally my experience.
 Once I implemented it for one decision, I came up with use case after use case, and I keep thinking of more.